For the duration of the Covid-19 pandemic the Society is cancelling its public meetings and activities.

 In normal circumstances the Society holds talks once a month from September through to our AGM in the following May.
 The Programme of these talks is published each summer in time for the coming season.

-At present the Society will hold the talks using Zoom video conferencing.
+At present the Society is holding its talks using Zoom video conferencing.
 Where this is not possible previously arranged talks will be rescheduled to a later date.
-The next two talks, to be held by Zoom, are:
+The next talk, to be held by Zoom, is:

 Witch: Finbar Hawkins; Thursday, November 26th, 7.30.
-Finbar will talk about his forthcoming novel, set in the Civil wars and the witch hunts of 1646-7.
+Finbar will talk about his just published novel, set in the Civil wars and the witch hunts of 1646-7.

 and to Jephson Gardens Tree Walk for a plan showing the location of the six trees.